Join us January 11-13, 2019

 During a 10-year professional racing career Neil had the privilege of racing all over the globe and was able to rack up some results along the way.
 Those results include stage wins at the Tour of Utah and Cascade Classic, along with King Of The Mountain titles at the Tour of Utah and Philly Cycling Classic.
 Neil has also stood on the podium at both the USPRO Road Championships and the Mountain Bike XC National Championships.
 He’s found a new love for mixed-surface events and is a 2x winner of the Belgian Waffle Ride in addition to the 2016 Gravel Worlds Champion.

-Michael Marckx is CDO of BWR parent company, Creative Disruption, and up until very recently, he served as president/CEO of SPY Inc. He is the demented inventor of the Belgian Waffle Ride and has directed lots of fun events over the years, like The Ironman World Championships, the Surfing World Championship Tour in Fiji, The World Cup of Skateboarding, The Orange County Marathon, and many others.
+Michael Marckx is CEO of Monuments of Cycling and the Vice President of Nixon, and also the Global GM of Adidas Watches.
+He is the demented inventor of the Belgian Waffle Ride and has directed lots of fun events over the years, like The Ironman World Championships, several Surfing World Championship Tour events, The World Cup of Skateboarding, The Orange County Marathon, and many others.

-A former amateur world champion and US National team member, Marckx has enjoyed being an athlete in several sports.
-He also likes to drink beer and is the world masters record holder in the Beer Mile.
-Currently a Category 1 bicycle racer, he is also an avid surfer and musician.
+A former amateur world champion and US National team member, Marckx has enjoyed being a competitive athlete in several sports.
+He also likes to drink beer and is the world super masters record holder in the Beer Mile.
+Currently an aging masters bicycle racer, he is also an avid surfer and musician.
 Marckx lives in Leucadia, CA with his wife and two children, who love the ocean and music as much as he does.

 Phil started racing old school big wheels in the local department store parking lot before he was old enough for the BMX track.
 It was never just a sport for him, it was almost an obsession or addiction for that matter regardless if it was a BMX, mountain or road bike.
 Phil craves that rush from speed and competitiveness that goes along with it.
 The combination is perfect for him.